Emuaid Review: Can it Treat 100 Skin Conditions?

 Emuaid is a homeopathic skin cream brand.
 Its manufacturer claims this product line can treat over 100 skin conditions, including eczema, nail fungus, hemorrhoids, athlete’s foot, cold sores and many more.

 But what's actually in Emuaid, and does it have ingredients that are clinically shown to treat skin conditions?
-Does Emuaid have any questionable additive ingredients?
-What is homeopathy and is it proven to be effective?
-And how do real Emuaid customers rate and describe the effects of the cream?
+Does Emuaid have any unhealthy ingredients?
+What is homeopathy, and is it proven to be effective?
+And is Emuaid better or worse than popular skin healing ointments like Aquaphor?

 In this article we'll answer all of these questions and more, as we evaluate whether or not homeopathy works based on clinical studies.